 500 shares is your ideal position size for this trade, because based on your entry and stop loss you are risking exactly 1% of your account.
 The trade costs you 500 shares x $100 = $50,000.
 You have enough money in the account to make this trade, so leverage is not required.

-Forex: $50 / (10 pips x $1) = $50 / $10 = 5 mini lots.
-We know it is 5 mini lots, and not micro or standard lots, because we punched the pip value of a mini lot into the formula.
-To get the position size in micro lots, input $0.10 for the pip value instead.
-Doing so produces a position size of 50 micro lots, which is the same as 5 mini lots.
-The trade costs you $50,000 to make though (the value of 5 mini lots).
-To take the trade leverage of at least 10:1 is required.
+We know it is 6 micro lots because we used the pip value of a micro lot into the formula.
+To get the position size in mini lots, input $1 for the pip value instead.
+Doing so produces a position size of 0.625 mini lots, which is the same as 6.25 micro lots.
+The trade costs you $6,000 to make though (the value of 6 micro lots).
+To take the trade requires leverage.

 Assume you have a $13,000 account, which means you can risk $130 per trade.
 You buy an E-mini S&P 500 (ES) contract at 1210.00 and place a stop loss at 1207.50, putting 10 ticks at risk (there are 4 ticks per point).
 You need to know the tick value of the contract you’re trading in order to determine the proper position size.
 For ES, each tick is worth $12.50.

 Futures: $130 / (10 ticks x $12.50) = $130 / $125 = 1.04, or 1 contract.
 Holding a one contract position only costs about $500 in intraday margin (day trading) with many US brokers.
 If you hold overnight you’ll be subject to initial and maintenance margin.
-Maintenance margin on this contract is $4600, subject to change, and expect to pay $5060 (may vary) in initial margin.
 There is enough funds in the account to day trade this position or hold it overnight.

 Proper Position Sizing Strategy – Final Word

-The method works for swing traders, day traders or investors.
+The method works for swing traders and day traders.
 Depending on which market you trade, master the formula.
-If you trade forex or futures, know your tick and pip values (or have them written down) if you need to make trades quickly.
-If you’re swing trading, again, you have more time so you can look them up as needed.
+If you trade forex or futures, know your tick and pip values (or have them written down).

 If you want to learn about day trading (or swing trading) successfully, check out the Forex Strategies Guide for Day Swing Traders eBook.